mavlink/mavlink-devguide/en/protocol/arm_authorization.md

     Drone->>Remote control/QCS: QCS COMMAND_ACK command=MAV_CMD_COMPONENT_ARM_DISARM result=ACCEPTED, TEMPORARILY_REJECTED or DENIED
 {% endmermaid %}

-## Message parameters:
+## Message Parameters

 COMMAND_LONG
 ```
 command=MAV_CMD_ARM_AUTHORIZATION_REQUEST
 target_system=system id of arm authorizer
 target_component=component id of arm authorizer
 ```

 COMMAND_ACK
 ```
 command=MAV_CMD_ARM_AUTHORIZATION_REQUEST
 result=ACCEPTED, TEMPORARILY_REJECTED or DENIED
 progress/result_param1=if result is TEMPORARILY_REJECTED or DENIED the reason should be set MAV_ARM_AUTH_DENIED_REASON otherwise it should be set as 0
 result_param2=if result is ACCEPTED the it should be set with the time in seconds that this authorization is valid otherwise an aditional information about why it was denied should be set. example: for result_param1=MAV_ARM_AUTH_DENIED_REASON_INVALID_WAYPOINT or MAV_ARM_AUTH_DENIED_REASON_AIRSPACE_IN_USE it may have the index of the waypoint that caused it to be denied.
 target_system=system id of the drone
 target_component=component id of the drone
 ```